Wilfred Kaplan: Additional clubs/Memberships

 Kaplan was involved in a wide variety of other clubs as well.
 His interest in art lead him to become the president of the Washtenaw County Council for Arts.
 Kaplan also made a significant financial contribution to the ONCE Group, a group of artists, musicians, and film-makers known for their annual ONCE music festival in Ann Arbor; the group also spearheaded a film festival and a theatre ensemble in the 1960s.
 He was also a member of the American Mathematical Society (AMS), the American Physical Society (APS), and the Mathematical Association of America (MAA).
 He was on the State's Higher Education Capital Investment Advisory Committee although little is known about his specific role there.
-He was also Vice Chair of the University's Senate Advisory Committee on Academic Affairs, a subcommittee of the Senate Assembly.
+He was also Vice Chair of the university's Senate Advisory Committee on Academic Affairs, a subcommittee of the Senate Assembly.
 Additionally, Kaplan served as the treasurer of the Ann Arbor Unitarian Fellowship from 1972 to 2002.
 In his later years he was president of the University of Michigan Retirees Association.

 Awards

-Kaplan was named collegiate professor by the Board of Regents of the university from 1973-1975 for his accomplishments as a teacher.
+Kaplan was named collegiate professor by the Board of Regents of the university from 1973 to 1975 for his accomplishments as a teacher.
 In 1984, he received the Good Teaching Award, from what was then called the AMOCO foundation, now BP Amoco.
 The award recognized excellence in undergraduate instruction and sought to incentive great teaching.
 While serving on the Senate Advisory Committee on University Affairs, Kaplan received their Distinguished Faculty Governance Award in 1986.